Streptococcus pneumoniae

+The capsular polysaccharide (CPS) serves as a critical defense mechanism against the host immune system.
+It composes the outermost layer of encapsulated strains of S. pneumoniae and is commonly attached to the peptidoglycan of the cell wall.
+It consists of a viscous substance derived from a high-molecular-weight polymer composed of repeating oligosaccharide units linked by covalent bonds to the cell wall.
+The virulence and invasiveness of various strains of S. pneumoniae vary according to their serotypes, determined by their chemical composition and the quantity of CPS they produce.
+Variations among different S. pneumoniae strains significantly influence pathogenesis, determining bacterial survival and likelihood of causing invasive disease.
+Additionally, the CPS inhibits phagocytosis by preventing granulocytes' access to the cell wall.

 History

 In 1881, the organism, known later in 1886 as the pneumococcus for its role as a cause of pneumonia, was first isolated simultaneously and independently by the U.S. Army physician George Sternberg and the French chemist Louis Pasteur.

 The organism was termed Diplococcus pneumoniae from 1920 because of its characteristic appearance in Gram-stained sputum.
 It was renamed Streptococcus pneumoniae in 1974 because it was very similar to streptococci.

 Streptococcus pneumoniae played a central role in demonstrating that genetic material consists of DNA.
 In 1928, Frederick Griffith demonstrated transformation of life turning harmless pneumococcus into a lethal form by co-inoculating the live pneumococci into a mouse along with heat-killed virulent pneumococci.
 In 1944, Oswald Avery, Colin MacLeod, and Maclyn McCarty demonstrated that the transforming factor in Griffith's experiment was not protein, as was widely believed at the time, but DNA.
 Avery's work marked the birth of the molecular era of genetics.